Golden Circle and the South Coast

 Skógafoss is one of the most famous waterfalls in Iceland.
 It is also 60 m high and about 25 m wide.
 Seljalandsfoss and Skógafoss are both in glacier rivers, meltwater from Eyjafjallajökull and Mýrdalsjökull.
 Eyjafjallajökull is now famous for it´s 2010 volcanic eruption that disrupted air traffic in Europe.

-REYNISDRANGAR BLACK BEACH
+REYNISDRANGAR AND REYNISFJARA BLACK BEACH

 Iceland is a volcanic island, made up mainly of basaltic material that is black in colour.
 Hence, the “Black Beaches”.
 The black beach was, in 1991, ranked as one of the ten most beautiful non-tropical beaches in the world.
 On the beach, there are remarkable basalt columns.
 Reynisdrangar is a sea stack, a geological formation made by wave erosion of surrounding material.